 By reaching the foothills of the mountain, around 1 200mt high, we enter a Nature Reserve of the Nature Park of Pico and also a geosite of Azores Geopark and a Special Conservation Zone of the 2000 Nature Network.
 From here, the slope inclination quickly starts to increase, and many typical underbrush species from the Alpine and Sub-Alpine habitats are covered by snow for long periods.
 Reaching the top of the mountain at 2250mt high and where the first stage ends, we found the crater of Pico, an old lava field with a small peak inside.
 With good weather conditions, it offers us a breathtaking landscape, and it´s possible to see all the islands of the Azores Central Group.

 Fajãs Trail ( FT)

-“Fajãs” are the elements that gives the singularity and the peculiar aspect of the São Jorge Island shorelines.
-They are small pieces of flat land stuck between the mountains and the sea.
+“Fajãs” are the elements that give the singularity and the peculiar aspect of the São Jorge Island shorelines.
+They are small pieces of flat land between the mountains and the sea.
 They result from the collapse of material that accumulates on the foothills of the shore or by the cooling of lava that reaches the water.

 Volcanoes Trail (VT)

 With about 33 Km, the Volcanoes Trail starts and finishes in the youngest piece of Portugal, the Capelinhos volcano, where you feel you are on another planet.
 Here, it´s possible to walk on a terrain formed by ashes, tuff, and volcanic bombs 58 years old.
 The start line is at sea level in the “Comprido´s” port, the most important and biggest whaling station of the Azores between 1940 and 1957, when the volcano started its eruption.